userdoubleblind/Locality-aware-batch-scheduling/README.md

 ## Reproducible experiments

-You can re-create the figures showing the mean stretch and the total waiting time from section V-B, V-C, V-D, V-E by doing the following steps:
+You can re-create the figures showing the mean stretch and the total waiting time from sections V-B, V-C, V-D and V-E by doing the following steps:

 ```bash
 ~/$ bash Expe1.sh inputs/workloads/converted/2022-07-16-\>2022-07-16_V10000_anonymous inputs/clusters/cluster_450_128_32_256_4_1024.txt 1